Federated k-Core Decomposition: A Secure Distributed Approach: Preliminary

 \item Each vertex $u\in V$ executes the above distributed algorithm in parallel.
 The termination condition is that all vertices $u\in V$ satisfy Theorem~\ref{th:locality} and thus stop decreasing the estimated core numbers $u.\core'$ at the same time.
 Finally, we obtain the final calculated core numbers $u.\core = u.\core'$ for all $u\in V$. \end{enumerate}

 \iftrue

 \fi

-\begin{example} In \myfig~\ref{fig:distributed}, we show the $k$-core decomposition in an example graph. \myfig~\ref{fig:distributed}(a) shows that the estimated core number of each vertex is initialized as its degree. \myfig~\ref{fig:distributed}(b) shows that in the first round the core numbers for the vertices $b,d,g$ and $j$ decrease to $2,3,3$ and $1$ (colored red), respectively.
-For example, the vertex $d.\core$ decreases from $6$ to $3$, as $d.\adj$ has a set of core numbers $\{2,3,3,3,4\}$ and $d.\core$ can be at most $3$ since there are at most $3$ neighbors that have core numbers equal to or greater than $3$. \myfig~\ref{fig:distributed}(c) shows that in the second round the core numbers for the vertices $g$ and $i$ decrease to $2$ and $1$ (colored purple), respectively. \myfig~\ref{fig:distributed}(d) shows that in the third round the core number of the vertex $h$ decreases to $1$ (colored green).
+\begin{example} In \myfig~\ref{fig:distributed}, we show the $k$-core decomposition in an example graph. \myfig~\ref{fig:distributed}(a) shows that the estimated core number of each vertex is initialized as its degree.
+For example, the vertex $d.\core$ is set to $6$ since it has $6$ neighbours and its degree is $6$. \myfig~\ref{fig:distributed}(b) shows that in the first round, the core numbers for the vertices $b,d,g,f$ and $j$ are active and decrease to $2,3,3,3$ and $1$ (colored red with bold circles), respectively.
+For example, the vertex $d.\core$ decreases from $6$ to $3$, as $d.\adj$ has a set of core numbers $\{2,3,3,3,4\}$ and $d.\core$ can be at most $3$ since there are at most $3$ neighbours that have core numbers equal to or greater than $3$. \myfig~\ref{fig:distributed}(c) shows that in the second round, the core numbers for the vertices $g$ and $i$ decrease to $2$ and $1$ (colored purple with bold circles), respectively. \myfig~\ref{fig:distributed}(d) shows that in the third round, the core number of the vertex $h$ decreases to $1$ (colored green).
 Finally, the algorithm terminates, since all vertices are inactive and cannot continually decrease their core numbers.
 As we can see, the core numbers are calculated in three rounds, and the vertex $g$ updates the core number twice. \end{example}

 \iftrue